MostAwesomeDude/brismu/5-Set.md

 our functions being composed, and don't have a high-level relation representing composition.

+## Elements: {cmima}

+Almost all sets have elements.
+In categories of sets, elements are functions from the singleton set.
+We need to carefully note an equivalence while allowing for distinction; this is part of the "name" concept of functions.
+A cat, for example, is not the same as the function which chooses it from the set of cats; it *is*, however, equivalent to the *name* of the function, and that's a sort of sameness.

+As a compromise, the function corresponding to the element can be called, and calling the function will yield the element.
+Function calls, like relation traversals, are done with `{ckini}`.

+    ro da poi cmima ke'a ku'o ro de poi bridi ke'a zo'u:

+              zi'o fancu le pamei da de
+    --------------------------------------------- (cmima-elt)
+    di zo'u di cmima da .ije tarci.bu di ckini de

+The quantification is not great here. `{di}` ranges over the set of `{da}`, which is effectively a dependent type.
+This doesn't surprise me greatly, since I expected to find 2-categorical structure, but it will complicate the quantification story.
+From this point forward, quantification is sketchy.

+## Subset structure

+We'll give the axioms in ornate form.
+First, the Axiom of Extensionality: If two sets have all of the same supersets, then they're the same set.

+    ro da poi cmima ke'a ku'o ro de poi cmima ke'a zo'u:

+    pa ka zi'o steci da ce'u kei du pa ka zi'o steci de ce'u
+    -------------------------------------------------------- (steci-ext)
+                            da du de

+Next, the Axiom of the Empty Set: The empty set has no subsets; the set of subsets of the empty set is itself the empty set.
+This phrasing uses the idea that unary relations are equivalent to sets, which I haven't formalized further.
+It is lazy and probably we can do better.

+    le nomei du pa ka zi'o steci ce'u le nomei (steci-empty)

+The Axiom of Pairing: Every pair of sets belongs to a set which contains both of them as elements.
+My version includes the steci1 which builds that set.

+    ro da poi cmima ke'a ku'o ro de poi cmima ke'a zo'u:

+    di zo'u da cmima di .ije de cmima di (cmima-pair)

+Finally, the Axiom of Union: We may take the union of a set's elements, and it will again be a set.
+I'm not sure if I like the awkward phrasing I've used here; it might be better put with more `{cmima}` and no `{steci}`.

+    ro da poi cmima ke'a zo'u:

+    de zo'u pa ka ce'u cmima da kei steci de zi'o (steci-union)

 ## Inline sets: {ce}

 We can now give `{ce}`, which is like `{ce'o}` but forgets order.
 Since order